 Chaudhuri RK, Bakuchiol; A retinol-like functional compound modulating multiple retinol and non-retinol targets, In Cosmeceuticals and Active Cosmetics, 3rd Edition, RK Sivamani, J Jagdeo, P Elsner & HI Maibach (eds), Francis & Taylor, Boca Raton, 2015.

-Some of these products were provided for review, which did not affect my opinion.
+Some of these products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.